armanniaruhi/ComputationalImaging_BM3D/README.md

 ### Project Plan:
 1. **Step 1**: Implement the denoising methods and test them on a public dataset.
+2. **Step 2**: Use the BM3D algorithm in details and try different parameters from the algorithm
-2. **Step 2**: Apply the methods to our custom datasets (Leech and ResTarget) and analyze the results.
+3. **Step 3**: Apply the methods to our custom datasets (Leech and ResTarget) and analyze the results.
-3. **Step 3**: Compare the denoising results across methods and datasets, and prepare a presentation of findings.
+4. **Step 4**: Compare the denoising results across methods and datasets, and prepare a presentation of findings.

 ### Denoising using BM3D:
 BM3D (Block-Matching and 3D Filtering) is one of the most powerful denoising techniques.
 It operates in three main steps: